 Waiting two months to write a first baby update is crazy because so much changes from week to week, sometimes even day to day, during the first two months of life.
 From day one, there is so much that I’ve wanted to write down, but I’ve also had no idea where to start.
 Plus, I’ve felt taking a lot of time out for writing is time that I’d rather be spending with Tommy and other family members, getting something done around the house, or let’s be honest, sleeping.
 So here we are two months in and I’m finally writing a post about our little guy.

-Tommy is two months old as of yesterday.
-He weights 11 pounds 9.5 ounces and is 23 inches long, which puts him at about the 50th percentile for both height and weight.
+Tommy is two months old this week.
+He weighs 11 pounds 9.5 ounces and is 23 inches long, which puts him at about the 50th percentile for both height and weight.

 Tommy is a super chill baby.
 Right from the start, he’s only really fussed when he’s hungry or he needs his diaper changed.
 Sometimes he has a bit of an off day when he’s gassy or growing like crazy and is a little fussy.
 But even on those days, he’s just fussy.
 He doesn’t scream for hours on end.
 It took a little time for him to get used to diaper changes and baths.
 But he doesn’t mind diaper changes, especially once he realizes how good the new diaper will feel.
 And he likes baths, which is a lot of fun.
 He doesn’t like getting his nails clipped but has no other strong dislikes.
 He enjoys high ceilings and lights and is always curious about his surroundings when he’s in a new location.